anton-k/hindley-milner-type-check/README.md

 * `caseAlt'rhs` is right hand side of the case-expression (`f a`).

-With this in mind let's define  ahelper for `case`-expressions over points:
+With this in mind let's define a helper for `case`-expressions over points:

 ```haskell
 casePoint :: Expr -> (Var, Var) -> Expr -> Expr